Nahau Rooney

-Nahau Rooney (born in 1945 on Manus Island – died 15 September 2020 in Port Moresby) was a Papua New Guinean politician.
+Nahau Rooney, CSM (born in 1945 on Manus Island – died 15 September 2020 in Port Moresby) was a Papua New Guinean politician.
 From 1977 to 1987 she was a member of the newly founded post-independence National Parliament of Papua New Guinea.

 Early years and private life

 Rooney was born in central Manus and grew up in M'bunai, a village on the coast of Manus, where she also attended elementary school in the early 1950s.
 After finishing Manus High School, she studied at Madang Teachers College.
 An Australian government scholarship enabled her to continue her studies in Melbourne.
 After completing her university education, she taught English and Home economics at Manus High School.
 There she met her future husband, the Australian Wes Rooney, who taught Science at the school.
 The couple married in 1969 and had six children together: Kevin, the researcher Michelle Nayahamui Rooney, Poyap, Gabriel, Nawes and Eva.
 Wes Rooney was murdered on Manus Island in 1990, specific details about his death are not known publicly.